Get started using the MOT testing service

 - Click ‘Forgotten/Change password’ on your ‘Sign in’ page

 - Check your registered email for your reset password link.

 - Click on this link and reset your password.

 You can still use the service if you’ve forgotten, lost or broken your card.

-- On the ‘Your security card PIN’ page click on ‘Lost, forgotten or damaged security card’.
+- On the ‘Your security card’ page click on ‘Lost, forgotten or damaged security card’.

 - Answer your 2 security questions to sign in.